ImtiazVision/imtiazvision/README.md

 > Constant reinvestment of time and money is the route ahead in any endeavor, whether it is business, education, or the stock market.

-> Take action and follow your gut instincts rather than becoming mired in analysis paralysis.

 > If you want to go swiftly, go alone.
 If you want to go far, go together. ~~ an african proverb

 > "If you have more than three priorities, then you don't have any at all." - Jim Collins